vonderchild/digital-forensics-lab/Lab 7/README.md

 ![cutter2](files/images/cutter2.png)

-This should bring you to the dashboard tab that displays an overview of the binary we’re analyzing including its format, file type, programming language, architecture, and hashes.
+This should bring you to the dashboard tab that displays an overview of the binary we're analyzing including its format, file type, programming language, architecture, and hashes.

 ![cutter3](files/images/cutter3.png)

-To inspect the code of a function, we can double click the function name in the left pane, and it should display the code’s disassembled version:
+To inspect the code of a function, we can double click the function name in the left pane, and it should display the code's disassembled version:

 ![cutter4](files/images/cutter4.png)